 But exactly how hard is it to get a small business loan?
 The answer might depend as much on the lender as it does on your own financial circumstances.

-The term "small business loans" can refer to a variety of products, but it most commonly describes a term loan from a financial institution such as a bank or credit union.
+Small business loans encompass a variety of products, but it most commonly describes a term loan from a financial institution, such as a bank or credit union.
 A term loan is one of the most affordable funding options available to entrepreneurs, but it requires substantial documentation and good personal and/or business finances.
 The upside is that they tend to be low-interest loans from trusted lending institutions.

 Small business loans often range in term from one to five years, though they can extend longer in certain cases.
 They could be microloans of a few thousand dollars or much more substantial, surpassing $1 million.
 Generally, small business loan interest rates range from 2% to 8%, depending on the lender's requirements and the borrower's creditworthiness.